spack/spack/lib/spack/docs/workflows.rst

 Generated Load Scripts
 """"""""""""""""""""""

-Another problem with using `spack load` is, it is slow; a typical user environment could take several seconds to load, and would not be appropriate to put into ``.bashrc`` directly.
+Another problem with `spack load` is that it's slow.
+A typical user environment might take several seconds to load and would not be appropriate to put into ``.bashrc`` directly.
 It is preferable to use a series of ``spack module loads`` commands to pre-compute which modules to load.
 These can be put in a script that is run whenever installed Spack packages change.
-For example:
+For example,

 .. code-block:: sh